 Eugene Bell died in June of 2007 and Millicent Bell died in September of 2015.

-On November 30, 2015, 305 Commonwealth was purchased from Millicent Bell’s estate by the 305 Hexagon LLC (Sandra Edgerly, manager of record).
+On November 30, 2015, 305 Commonwealth was purchased from Millicent Bell’s estate by the 305 Hexagon LLC (Sandra Edgerley, manager of record).
+In June of 2016, it received a permit to remodel the property, converting it from a single-family dwelling into four units and an interior garage.

 Below are original front elevations of 305 Commonwealth as drawn by Peabody and Stearns in 1884, showing alternatives for the design, courtesy of the Boston Public Library, Arts Department, Peabody and Stearns Collection, and Grassi Design Group, Inc.

 The elevation on the left appears to be the earliest.
 It includes a frieze above the front entrance and stone fence across the front garden, but does not include any decoration on the gable.

 In the elevation to the right, a decorative element has been added to the gable; the frieze above the entrance has been retained (but possibly reduced somewhat in size) and the stone fence has been replaced with a wrought iron fence.

 In the elevation below which also includes a section view, the frieze above the entrance has been eliminated.
 This appears to be the closest to the design of the house as it ultimately was built.